Who We Are

 Our History

-Tim and his family faithfully persevered, trusted in the Lord, and the church grew from around 10 people to a healthy congregation of around 50-75 attendees.
-In February 2019, the church joined the Fellowship of Evangelical Baptists (FEB), a conservative Baptist Denomination in Canada.
-Throughout the years there have been various challenges, yet the Lord was faithful to His church.
+Over the next few years the Lord worked mightily to draw people to Christ and the church grew from around 10 people to a congregation of around 50-75 attendees.
+The church joined the Fellowship of Evangelical Baptists (FEB), a conservative Baptist Denomination in Canada, as a church plant in February 2019.

 Our Beliefs

-Evergreen Bible Chapel is an Evangelical Reformed Baptist Church.
-We firmly believe that “all Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work” (2 Tim 3:16-17).
-We are a church that firmly believes in the authority of Scripture in all areas of doctrine.
-Our beliefs about all things should be informed by the teaching of God’s Word.
+We desire to submit to the authority of Scripture in all areas of life and doctrine, believing that “all Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”
+(2 Tim 3:16-17)

 Statement of Faith